JoyTrndsttr/ContextGenerator/README.md

-# HCGGenerator
+# ContextGenerator
-A Hierarchical Call Graph Generator for Multi Languages
+A context generator for code review

 ## Run